angus135/hil-rig-mcu-firmware/src/rtos/README.md

 The `rtos` module is responsible for:

-- Providing a single, consistent include point (`#include "rtos.h"`) for any module that uses FreeRTOS functionality.
+- Providing a single, consistent include point (`#include "rtos_config.h"`) for any module that uses FreeRTOS functionality.

 - Hiding the difference between: